-FPM member stations are a critical link in the state’s Emergency Management Network during a crisis.
-Through our statewide communications network, our stations provide key safety and evacuation information to help protect residents during hurricanes and other natural disasters.
+FLORIDA PUBLIC MEDIA stations provide a critical link in the state’s Emergency Management Network during a crisis.
+Through our statewide network, our stations provide important weather, safety and evacuation information to help protect residents during storms, hurricanes and other severe weather events.

 The Florida Public Radio Emergency Network partner stations are

 - WMFE FM – Orlando

 - WUSF FM – Tampa/St.Petersburg